EKaroune/The-Open-Archaeobotanist/abcofarchaeobotanicalopenscience.md

 ## C

+* **Creative commons**: A suite of standardized licences that allow copyright holders to grant some rights to users by default.
+CC licences are widely used, simple to use, machine readable, and have been created by legal experts.
+There are a variety of CC licences, each of which use one or more clauses.
+Some licences are compatible with Open Access in the Budapest sense (CC0 or those carrying the BY, SA, and ND clauses), and some are not (carrying the NC clause).

 ## D

 * **Data paper**: is a peer reviewed document describing a dataset, published in a peer reviewed journal.
 It makes datasets more findable and accessible.

+* **Digital Object Identifier (DOI)**: A unique text string that is used to identify digital objects such as journal articles, data sets or open source software releases.
+A DOI is one type of Persistent Identifier (PID).

 ## E

 ## F

+* **FAIR Data**: FAIR Data are Findable, Accessible, Interoperable, and Re-usable, in order to facilitate knowledge discovery by assisting humans and machines in their discovery of, access to, integration and analysis of, task-appropriate scientific data and their associated algorithms and workflows.

 ## G